gvwilson/thirdbit/src/fiction/darker-web/index.md

 If you moved in the right circles in the Valley (and they did), sooner or later you'd realize that the jokes about founders selling their souls weren't really jokes.
 Sooner or later you'd understand that what lurked behind everyone's screen was too hungry to ever be satisfied.

 They're dead now,
 just like the rest of his team.
 At least, he *hopes* they are, for their sake.
-Every death in this plague will make it stronger.
-He can't stop that, but—
+He will be too, if he can't—

-Something dark rises from the road in front of him, something that bends in ways that shouldn't be possible.
+Something dark rises from the road in front of him, bending in ways that aren't logically possible.
 It's too late to brake,
 so he does the only thing he can.
 He steps on the gas.